The law allows victims of crimes several ways to recover compensation for their losses. As a victim, you (or in some cases, your family members) may:

 - file a civil lawsuit for money damages against the perpetrator;

 - seek payment from the California Victim Compensation Board (“CalVCP”) (for violent crime victims and their families),

-- obtain domestic violence vicitms leave from work, and/or
+- obtain domestic violence victims leave from work, and/or

 - apply for restitution from the California criminal court (if the perpetrator is found or pleads guilty).

-Victims do not need to choose one approach over the other.
-They can pursue any or all of these remedies.
+You do not need to choose one approach over the other.
+You can pursue any or all of these remedies.

 Of the three, CalVCP payments are the most limited.
 We deal with them in a separate article, linked to above.

 As between a civil lawsuit and victim restitution, however, each has its advantages and disadvantages.
 They are indicated in the following chart (and discussed in detail below):

 |You control the case

 |You pay own attorneys